How long does it take to drive around Madeira? That’s ultimately up to you.

 Viewpoint- Miradouro Ilheus da Ribeira da Janela

 The next viewpoint will take you to a rocky beach and show off the wild side of the island.
-You’ll almost always see waves here, but depending on the day you go you may see absolutely massive ones.

 Another characteristic feature of this spot are the two domineering islets right off the shore.
 The larger one has an opening resembling a window, hence the name Janela (window in Portuguese).